Caring for the Mother: Physically and Emotionally

 Treatment may include:

-Peer support, like support groups, educational classes
+Peer support such as support groups and educational classes

 Stress management and relaxation training

 Assertiveness training.
-Some women need to learn how to set limits with family members, in order that they do not become overwhelmed and overworked.
+Some women need to learn how to set limits with family members in order that they do not become overwhelmed and overworked.